 Grovert launched two of his own businesses while still attending Berkeley College—Fit Lifestyle Box, a subscription-based service offering fitness-related products, and T-Print Express, a print shop.
 He was able to switch to online classes to continue his studies while devoting time to the startups.
 His professors even offered advice for getting the business off the ground.

 Click here to find out how Berkeley College can help you succeed.

 “I don’t think I would have been able to start my businesses and remain in school without being able to take online classes.
 Professors even allowed me to use my business in class projects, which was extremely practical and helpful,” says Grovert.

 Though he's already accomplished much since graduating from Berkeley with a Bachelor of Business Administration in Marketing Communications in 2017, Grovert has big plans for the future.
 In addition to his businesses, he loves to travel and also does public speaking engagements with another Berkeley veteran alum.
 He hopes that more soldiers and veterans will connect with Berkeley and take advantage of the many resources and services offered for veterans.

 “It’s a network that is extremely valuable,” he notes.
 “Veterans are always willing to help each other and I’ve gained friends who are always supporting me through the Berkeley veteran network.”

-Health Services Management major Shantol Coleman is a veteran of the U.S. Navy.
-She expects to finish her studies at Berkeley in August 2018.
+Health Services Management major, and military veteran Shantol Coleman expects to finish her studies at Berkeley in August 2018.
 She, too, was looking for a veteran-friendly college, but one that also offered a strong Health Administration program.
 Berkeley was a perfect fit.